-Patients who meet the following criteria should NOT be treated by dieticians at this time:
+Patients who meet the following criteria should NOT be treated by practitioners at this time:

-- Have returned from international travel or from hotspots within the U.S. within the last 14 days; - Have a fever of 100.4°F or greater (practices should use a digital thermometer to check each patient prior to treatment); - Have a cough, difficulty breathing, sore throat, or loss of taste or smell; - Had contact with a person known to be infected with COVID-19 within the previous 14 days; - Have compromised immune systems and/or present with chronic disease (ASA 2 or above);
+- Have returned from international travel or from hotspots within the U.S. within the last 14 days; - Have a fever of 100.4°F or greater (practices should use a digital thermometer to check each patient prior to treatment); - Have a cough, difficulty breathing, sore throat, or loss of taste or smell; - Had contact with a person known to be infected with COVID-19 within the previous 14 days; - Have compromised immune systems and/or present with severe chronic disease (may treat ASA class I, II, or III).